 Murano had, until the end of the Venetian Republic, its proper “arengo” (council) and its decisions made laws in the island.

-Visit a glass factory with only € 10, click here!
+Visit a glass factory for only € 10, click here!